ColdGrub1384/Pyto/docs/automation.rst

 Pyto provides Shortcuts for running scripts and code.
 Shortcuts will open Pyto to execute the code and it's not possible to retrieve the result.
 See `x-callback URLs <#x-callback URLs>`_ for getting callbacks.

 ``Run Code with Arguments`` will execute the given code with the given arguments.
+Code can be executed in app or without leaving Shortcuts.
+If you uncheck ``Run In App``, the Shortcut will return the output of the code (stdout + stderr).
+When ``Run In App`` is unchecked, the code will only have access to the standard library and ``stdin`` cannot be sent.

 ``Run Script with Arguments`` will execute the given script with the given arguments.
 Note that ``Script`` is a file, and Shortcuts doesn't provide a way to pick a file as a value.
 So the only ways to have a valid value passed to this Shortcut are by sharing a file with the Share Sheet and passing the input or by picking each time a script with the ``Get file`` system Shortcut.

 Pyto also provides a Shortcut for each script used with the app.